sampottinger/PlantLang/README.md

 # Plant
-Plant is a toy language for recursive drawing with primitives which is especially useful for drawing plants.
+Plant is a toy language for branching drawing with primitives which is especially useful for drawing plants.

 ## About Plant
 Plant is used for creative drawing and for demoing how to build a simple language in ANTLR runnable in browser via Javascript.